 - Zoned heating requires additional thermostats and hardware, but the money saved and additional comfort provided, especially in larger homes, make it an option to certainly keep in mind.

 After you’ve purchased your new furnace, it’s important you commit to maintaining it properly.
 Changing the filters regularly and scheduling routine preventive maintenance will ensure your comfort and safety, as well as protect your investment.

-For more information about what to look for before shopping for a furnace, contact the pros at Wood Air Conditioning.
+For more information about what to look for before shopping for a furnace, contact the pros at Wood Air Conditioning & Plumbing.
 We proudly serve the HVAC needs of homeowners in and around the Texas communities of Mount Pleasant, Sulphur Springs, Pittsburg, Daingerfield, Mount Vernon, Omaha, Naples and Winnsboro.